Devlin-Moyer/macaw/README.md

   <summary><code>duplicate_test</code></summary>

   Identifies sets of reactions that may be duplicates of each other because they:
-  - Involve exactly the same metabolites with exactly the same stoichiometric coefficients (but potentially different associated genes)
+  - Involve exactly the same metabolites with exactly the same stoichiometric coefficients (but potentially different associated genes).
-  - Involve exactly the same metabolites, but go in different directions and/or some are reversible and some are not
+  - Involve exactly the same metabolites, but go in different directions and/or some are reversible and some are not.
-  - Involve exactly the same metabolites, but with different stoichiometric coefficients
+  - Involve exactly the same metabolites, but with different stoichiometric coefficients.
-  - Represent the oxidation and/or reduction of the same metabolite, but use different electron acceptors/donors from the given list of pairs of oxidized and reduced forms of various electron carriers (e.g. NAD(H), NADP(H), FAD(H2), ubiquinone/ubiquinol, cytochromes)
+  - Represent the oxidation and/or reduction of the same metabolite, but use different electron acceptors/donors from the given list of pairs of oxidized and reduced forms of various electron carriers (e.g. NAD(H), NADP(H), FAD(H2), ubiquinone/ubiquinol, cytochromes).

   It is possible for a single reaction to fit in multiple of the above categories.
 There are sometimes cases where sets of reactions that fall into one of the above categories are completely legitimate representations of real biochemistry (e.g. separate irreversible reactions for importing vs exporting the same metabolite because two different transporters encoded by different genes are each responsible for transporting that metabolite in only one direction, enzymes that can use NAD(H) or NADP(H) interchangeably to catalyze the same redox reaction), but reactions that meet these criteria are generally worth close examination to ensure that they should actually all exist as separate reactions.

   Arguments:

-  - `model`: the Cobrapy Model object containing the GSMM to be tested
+  - `model`: the Cobrapy Model object containing the GSMM to be tested.
   - `redox_pairs`: (optional) a list of lists or tuples that each have exactly two strings corresponding to the IDs of metabolites in `model` that represent the oxidized and reduced forms of the same metabolite.
 For example, in a model that uses BiGG IDs for all metabolites, `redox_pairs` might look like `[('nad_c', 'nadh_c'), ('nadp_c', 'nadph_c')]`.
 Providing more pairs of IDs will generally lead to more reactions being flagged as redox duplicates, but the test does nothing to ensure that the provided pairs of metabolites actually represent oxidized and reduced forms of the same metabolite.
 Ignored if `proton_ids` is not also provided.
   - `proton_ids`: (optional) a list of strings containins IDs of metabolites in `model` that represent protons.
 For example, in a model that uses BiGG IDs for all metabolites, `proton_ids` might look like `['h_c', 'h_p', 'h_e']`.
 Ignored if `redox_pairs` is not also provided.
   - `use_names`: (optional) whether or not to use the "name" attributes of the metabolites in `model` in the reaction equation column in the output DataFrame instead of the metabolite IDs.
 False by default.
   - `add_suffixes`: (optional) whether or not to add suffixes indicating which compartment each metabolite is in to the names or IDs of metabolites in the reaction equation column in the output DataFrame.
+Setting `add_suffixes` to True and `use_names` to False is generally not recommended, as most GSMMs with multiple compartments already encode the compartment each metabolite is in in the metabolite's ID.
 False by default.
-Setting `add_suffixes` to True and `use_names` to False is generally not recommended, as most GSMMs with multiple compartments already encode the compartment each metabolite is in in the metabolite's ID
   - `verbose`: (optional) controls how many messages are printed when the test runs.
 Set to 0 to print no messages.
 1 by default.

-  Returns an edge list describing a network with one node for each reaction flagged as a potential duplicate where reactions are connected to the other reactions that they are potentially duplciates of, as well as a Pandas DataFrame with one row for each reaction in the given GSMM, columns for the IDs and equations of each reaction, and several columns indicating the results of the duplicate test:
+  Returns an edge list describing a network with one node for each reaction flagged as a potential duplicate where reactions are connected to the other reactions that they are potentially duplciates of, as well as a `Pandas.DataFrame` with one row for each reaction in the given GSMM, columns for the IDs and equations of each reaction, and several columns indicating the results of the duplicate test:

-  - `duplicate_test_exact`: "ok" if the reaction had no exact duplicates or a semicolon-delimited list of the IDs of other reactions that were exact duplicates
+  - `duplicate_test_exact`: "ok" if the reaction had no exact duplicates or a semicolon-delimited list of the IDs of other reactions that were exact duplicates.
-  - `duplicate_test_directions`: "ok" if there were no other reactions that involved the same metabolites but went in the opposite direction or had the opposite reversibility or a semicolon-delimited list of the IDs of those other reactions
+  - `duplicate_test_directions`: "ok" if there were no other reactions that involved the same metabolites but went in the opposite direction or had the opposite reversibility or a semicolon-delimited list of the IDs of those other reactions.
-  - `duplicate_test_coefficients`: "ok" if there were no other reactions that involved the same metabolites but with different stoichiometric coefficients or a semicolon-delimited list of the IDs of those other reactions
+  - `duplicate_test_coefficients`: "ok" if there were no other reactions that involved the same metabolites but with different stoichiometric coefficients or a semicolon-delimited list of the IDs of those other reactions.
   - `duplicate_test_redox`: "ok" if there were no other reactions that involved the same metabolites aside from the ones provided in `redox_pairs` and `proton_ids` or a semicolon-delimited list of the IDs of those other reactions.
-N/A if `redox_pairs` or `proton_ids` were not provided
+N/A if `redox_pairs` or `proton_ids` were not provided.

 </details>